Skip to Content

 San Francisco’s Berlin & Beyond Film Festival

-Now in its 27th season, the Berlin & Beyond Film Festival continues to be a leading light of contemporary German cinema exhibition in the Americas, by both audience size and programming scope.
-For the past decade, the festival has been attended annually by over 4,000 film-goers.
+Now in its 28th season, the Berlin & Beyond Film Festival continues to be a leading light of contemporary German cinema exhibition in the Americas, by both audience size and programming scope.
 Over 500 motion pictures from German-speaking countries, produced in over 30 different countries, have screened at Berlin & Beyond to over 200,000 attendees, from independent works to studio pictures to topical documentaries and shorts from the filmmakers of tomorrow.

 Read the Welcome Message 2023 by Festival President Noémie Njangiru and Festival Director Sophoan Sorn.